matteopagano/TAW-Project-22-23/README.txt

 5)  Now it's all setupped, so you can visit in a Broswer : http://localhost (is not necessary include the port)

 6)  The last step is to restore the database with a set of data already prebuilds.
-    So If you are using a MAC or Linux machine you must type the following command in the terminal (in the root folder)
+    So If you are using a MAC or Linux machine you must type the following command in the terminal (N.B The componets must be started before you run the command)

         bash mac_linux_restore.sh